sdziallas/comp55/docs/labs/9-Github.md

 hackslash did push that's ok, just start the process over.
-What the hackslash should have is a series of two commits that have not been pushed onto the server, where the changes are only in the comments at the top.
+What the hackslash should have is a series of two commits that have not been pushed onto the server, where the changes are only in the comments at the top (lines 1 & 2).
 Hackslash should also not edit any other lines\!
 Once the hackslash has this, they should open up their history view to verify that they have two commits that their teammates don't have.
 The other option would be to have the hackslash just check in the package explorer